 Even Commentary got its licks in, with editor Jonathan Tobin writing that “By choosing to frame its report denouncing this brand of extremism in such a way as to associate all those who have opposed Obama’s policies in one way or another with the far Right, the ADL has stepped over a line that a nonpartisan group should never cross.”

-The group hit MoveOn.Org for using Nazi comparisons to attack former President George W. Bush; in 2004, liberal icon Al Gore got one of the patented out-to-the-woodshed Foxman letters for using the term “digital Brown Shirts” when referring to some Bush Administration supporters.
-In 2004, the online publication Salon criticized the ADL for – get this – condemning only liberals using Nazi comparisons.
+The group hit MoveOn.Org for using Nazi comparisons to attack former President George W. Bush; in 2004, liberal icon Al Gore got one of patented out-to-the-woodshed Foxman letters for using the term “digital Brown Shirts” when referring to some Bush Administration supporters.
+In 2004, the online publication Salon criticized the ADL for – get this – condemning only LIBERALS using Nazi comparisons.

-This week’s anti-ADL outbursts were amplified by Christian groups that insist hate crimes laws – which ADL has long and successfully advocated – are the leading edge of a conspiracy to foist homosexuality on the nation, undermine marriage and limit the free speech and religious rights of Christians.
+This week’s anti-ADL outbursts were magnified by Christian groups that insist hate crimes laws – which ADL has long and successfully advocated – are the leading edge of a conspiracy to foist homosexuality on the nation, undermine marriage and limit the free speech and religious rights of Christians.